All Episodes

 You know, MSNBC, Donald Trump doesn't like CNN's Don Lemon because he's black.

-Their chief White House correspondent Peter Baker, welcomed in a panel discussion with his colleagues in the latest report about President Trump and his news watching habits.
+That's actually what they're saying is on Liberal Joe, their chief White House correspondent, Peter Baker, welcome to the panel discussion with his colleagues in the latest report about President Trump and his news watching habits.

-Now, forget the fact that President Trump denied what the New York Times said about his 12 diet cokes and his four to eight hours watching TV.
+Now, forget the fact that President Trump denied what the New York Times said about his 12-diet cokes and his four to eight hours watching TV.

 It's impossible for the president to be spending that much time watching television, but that doesn't stop them from questioning whatever the New York Times puts out there.